 The rule is a great starting point, but if you want to control background blur, or your subject is moving, you’ll have to change your camera settings.
 Essential portrait photography camera settings to know are:

 What aperture is best for portraits?

 In portrait photography we use background blur (aka shallow depth of field) to separate the subject from the background.
-How blurry you like your background to be is entirely up to you.
+How blurry you like your background is entirely up to you.
 Some photographers like to blur eyerything in the background to a creamy mix of colors with no detail.
 Others prefer much less blur.

-Aperture is one way of achieving this, specifically a wide open aperture of at most f5.6 to f1.4 is used.
+Aperture is one way of achieving a blurry background, specifically a wide open aperture of at most f5.6 to f1.4 is used.
 Just be aware that at the very wide end of the spectrum of more than f2 it can be difficult to ensure that your subject is sharp, because at these extremes the depth of field is very shallow.
 So, a very small area will be in focus.

 In addition to that, the closer you are to your subject the shallower the depth of field will be.